FelixVeaux/Uganda-Solar-Panel-Placement-Per-District/README.md

 - **Implementation Timeline:** Prioritize high-demand districts first, then scale to remote areas, ensuring that the highest-impact installations occur early.
 - **Socioeconomic Indexing:** Incorporate metrics like poverty rates or healthcare deficits to ensure energy reaches the most vulnerable communities first.

-## What other factors do you think should guide solar panel placement in countries like Uganda?
-Share your thoughts and experiences!

 **Article written by Félix Veaux**
-Published: 16/12/2024